How do you choose the best hot tub for back pain?

 - Increased blood flow for faster healing.

-Those benefits aren’t just theoretical, either.
+Those benefits provided by a hot tub aren’t just theoretical, either.
 Several peer-reviewed studies have backed them up, including one published in the Australian Journal of Physiotherapy in 1991.

-The study, titled: “Hydrotherapy and chronic lower back pain: A pilot study,” examined the effects of warm water therapy on patients with recurring lower back pain.
+The study, titled: “Hydrotherapy and chronic lower back pain: A pilot study,” examined the effects of spas and hot tubs and how warm water therapy helped patients with recurring lower back pain.

-At the end of the study, 74 percent of the participants reported a reduction in their pain levels, and none reported an increase.
+At the end of the study, 74 percent of the participants that used a hot tub reported a reduction in their pain levels, and none reported an increase.